EvanHahn/HumanizeDuration.js/README.md

 I have the time in milliseconds and I want it to become "30 minutes" or "3 days, 1 hour".
 Enter Humanize Duration!

+**This library is in maintenance mode.
+New languages and bug fixes will be added but no new features will be.
+If you're interested in helping out by taking over the project, please see [this GitHub issue](https://github.com/EvanHahn/HumanizeDuration.js/issues/120).**

 Basic usage
 -----------